ringcentral/ringcentral-web-phone/README.md

 a brand new websocket connection to the SIP server and re-register the SIP client.

-A sample implemetation could be a simple as this:
+A sample implemetation could be as simple as this:

 ```ts
 // browser issues network online event.